 SEOPowerSuite Individual Tool PricingOne downside to Powersuite is that it only offers single-user licenses.
 This means that if you have a whole team of SEO’s who need access to the tool, you’ll need to buy multiple licenses if they are using the software during the same working hours.

 I suggest you download the Free version, test it and later on upgrade to a paid license to enjoy the full benefits.

-SEO Power Suite is sold as a subscription, so that you will be billed annually for your acquired plan.
-Of course, you can cancel your subscription anytime but contacting their support team.
+SEO Power Suite is sold as a subscription so that you will be billed annually for your acquired plan.
+Of course, you can cancel your subscription anytime but contact their support team.

 You can purchase it through 2Checkout using a credit or a debit card, local bank transfer, wire transfer, real-time bank transfer in the USA, WebMoney, UnionPay, and several other payment methods.

 There is also an upgrade option from Professional to Enterprise that you can access by inserting your license key and paying the difference.